mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 reached at which point the listener attempts to bind to the interface every `max_retry_interval` seconds.

+The value is specified as documented [here](#durations).
+If no explicit unit is provided, the value is interpreted as seconds in MaxScale 2.4.
+In subsequent versions a value without a unit may be rejected.
+Note that since the granularity of the interval is seconds, an interval specified in milliseconds will be rejected, even if the duration is longer than a second.

 #### `session_track_trx_state`

 Enable or disable session transaction state tracking by offloading it to the backend servers.